rhiaro/network-affect/index.md

 Outside, the air was humid.
 The ground was hard and black and as flat between the Houses as it was in the surrounding lands.
 Someone had built a miniature diorama of the southern conical mounds by stacking stones and small chunks of rock and other debris.
 The clouds overhead had evened out into a smooth mass with no depth whatsoever, and glowed the usual brownish orange of the morning.

 Mustard and Sushi joined a growing crowd of people their own age who were waiting for their first meal of the day outside of the Eating House.
+In the distance they heard the morning train that they had seen from the rooftop rumble by.
+Its passing signified time for the doors of the Eating House to open.
 When their turn came, they each reached a cup into a large vat of stinking green-brown _nutri_ sludge.

 "Thick today," said Mustard.
 Often they could drink it straight down, but this morning a spoon was required.